 Ear reshaping addressing a spectrum of anatomical anomalies

 An otoplasty refers to any procedure that alters the appearance of an ear such as size, shape and prominence.
 A prominent ear is a term that is not only subjective but also broad, incorporating several anatomical anomalies that may lead to such an appearance.
-It is therefore crucial to tease out your particular concerns, in the context of your ear anatomy in order to determine which components should be addressed, rather than performing a one size fits all approach of “setting back” a “prominent ear”.
+It is therefore crucial to tease out your particular concerns, in the context of your ear anatomy in order to determine which components should be addressed, rather than performing a one size fits all approach of setting back a prominent ear.

 The degree of alteration is very much guided by your goals while considering your overall facial features.
-This ensures a well balanced natural appearance with a noticeable difference without drawing attention to the site that was operated on.
+This ensures a well balanced natural appearance with a noticeable difference without directly drawing attention to the site that was operated on.

 A head bandage is used at the end of surgery which needs to be kept clean and dry and on at all times for one week.

-This is followed by a headband which is to be worn at night only while sleeping for a further 6 weeks.
+This is followed by a headband which is to be worn while sleeping for a further 5 weeks.Avoid contact sports for 3 months.

 What are the potential risks and complications?
 Access a detailed surgical procedure information sheet by the Australian Society of Plastic Surgeons here.